bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 **2. Composite data types**

 * Object
 The object is a combination data type which is capable of storing collections of data inside.
 Normally a object in JavaScript has one or more key-value pairs as properties being wrapped in a set of curly braces.
-The key value pairs inside a object are comma-seperated.
+The key value pairs inside a object are comma-separated.
 The property key name is constantly a string data type while the the property value can be any data type in JavaScript and even another object.
 In addition, when it comes to the case that the property value is a function data type in a key value pair, that property is commonly called method to differentiate it from other properties.

 ```js script
 let emptyObject = {};